Opposition mounting to ER closures, other health-care reforms in New Brunswick

 He said the move will lead to the defeat of the Tory minority, and accused the province’s health networks of being “puppets of the Higgs-Austin government.”

-Dupis was referring to the minority Progressive Conservative government of Premier Blaine Higgs, which is being supported on confidence votes by the People’s Alliance party led by Kris Austin.
+Dupuis was referring to the minority Progressive Conservative government, which is being supported on confidence votes by the People’s Alliance party led by Kris Austin.

 Karen McGrath, CEO of the province’s English-language health authority Horizon Health, said Tuesday the six affected ERs were only seeing an average of five patients per night, and most of those were not emergencies.